Graduation Week Information

 The Family Orientation is designed to provide spouses, fiancés, and their dependents with insight into life of an Air Force Officer's family.
 Great for separating myth from reality and getting advice from someone who's "been there and done that".

-The program provides new officer spouses and fiancés with an introduction to Air Force family life and is a springboard to the Air Force’s Hearts Link Program.
-Family Orientation started with a welcome from the 24th Training Squadron Commander (24 TRS/CC).
-After the 24 TRS/CC welcome, guest speakers will come from the Airmen and Family Readiness Center (AFRC) to talk about all the wonderful services the AFRC on all US Air Force Bases provide to the military family, from the Maxwell AFB Child Development Center (CDC) to talk about the general child care opportunities provided for on the majority of US Air Force Bases, and from the Tri Care office to provide a introduction to the Military's health care system.
+Family Orientation begins with a welcome from the 24th Training Squadron Commander (24 TRS/CC) followed by an open house tour of the OTS campus.
+Next, the Officer Trainee Wing awards ceremony will take place after which there will be a break for lunch.
+Finally, there is a spouses orientation that provides new officer spouses and fiancés with an introduction to Air Force family life.
+After lunch, the guest speakers will come from the Airmen and Family Readiness Center (AFRC) to talk about all the wonderful services the AFRC on all US Air Force Bases provide to the military family, from the Maxwell AFB Child Development Center (CDC) to talk about the general child care opportunities provided for on the majority of US Air Force Bases, and from the Tri Care office to provide a introduction to the Military's health care system.
 After our guest speakers, a Spouses Panel made up of officer spouses welcome the new spouses to the Air Force Family and answer any questions they may have.
-The panel will be made of ladies and gentlemen with a wide range of experience from a Captain's spouse with no kids and 5 years of experience to a General's or Colonel's spouse with 20+ years of experience in the US Air Force and who has had multiple kids.
+The panel will be made of ladies and gentlemen with a wide range of experience from a Captain's spouse with no kids and 5 years of experience to a Major or Lieutenant Colonel's spouse with 20+ years of experience in the US Air Force and who has children.

-The Commissioning Ceremony is the highlight of the time spent here at OTS.
-Every trainees goal is to be commissioned as an Officer in the United States Air Force, and this is when that happens.
+The Commissioning Ceremony is the highlight and culmination of the time spent here at OTS.
+Every trainee's goal is to be commissioned as an Officer in the United States Air Force, and this is when that happens.

 If you have a family member or friend who meets one of these descriptions, you may choose for them to commission you.
 If not, your Flight Commander will be happy to do the honors.